PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 changing production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal singleton/Clamp-SiNet/HardSwish characterization checkpoint

+The refreshed inventory contains 32 raw and 30 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary consists of the unconditional `_terminal_singleton_clamp_sinet_results` assignment followed immediately by the recorded `cleanup.terminal.sinet_hardswish_se` pass.
+The next statement remains the recorded terminal Dequant/HardSigmoid pass, and the following `_terminal_sinet_singleton_reshape_results` assignment is outside this characterization.

+This two-stage boundary is safe because a future owner can first call `run_terminal_singleton_clamp_sinet_cleanup()` with the exact existing `SINetTerminalLayoutRecoveryContext` and layout option, then call public `optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains()` with `context.pass_context.model_ir`.
+The lowerer can immediately record the returned HardSwish mapping from composite element `[1]` before the subsequent Dequant mutation.
+Graph mutation order, phase-record timing, phase ID, and bounded-store order therefore remain identical.

+The characterization fixes both Boolean paths, complete nested terminal and HardSwish schemas, exact context/model identity, compatibility-wrapper delegation, the layout-guarded terminal QKV predecessor, the recorded Dequant successor, and the terminal SiNet/singleton-Reshape boundary.
+The existing child owner and wrapper remain independently available.
+Production remains unchanged pending `passes/terminal_singleton_clamp_sinet_hardswish_orchestration.py` and `run_terminal_singleton_clamp_sinet_hardswish_cleanup()`.

+Focused sequential validation reports `4 passed, 1 xfailed`; the fixed 14-file affected suite reports `395 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Phase-store validation is `2 passed`; production, the raw/managed 32/30 inventory, and the exactly 128-ID/128-owner store remain unchanged.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized two-child owner.
+Replace the current terminal result target with `_terminal_singleton_clamp_sinet_hardswish_results`, record element `[1]` under the existing HardSwish phase ID immediately after the owner returns, and remove only the now-unused direct child-runner import.
+Convert the strict xfail to runtime order, context, option, and result-identity coverage.
+Run the fixed affected suite once before updating stale structural expectations, then run all affected and standard gates sequentially under `uv`, confirm the expected raw/managed inventory reduction from 32/30 to 31/29, and commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.